Winnie Byanyima: Executive Director of Oxfam, 2013–2019

 In January 2013, Byanyima was announced as the next executive director of Oxfam International, replacing Jeremy Hobbs.
 Byanyima began her five-year directorship at Oxfam on 1 May 2013.
 In December 2017, she announced acceptance of an offer from Oxfam's Board of Supervisors to serve a second five-year term as Oxfam International's Executive Director.

 In January 2015, Byanyima co-chaired the World Economic Forum in Davos.
 She used the forum to press for action to narrow the gap between rich and poor.
 The charity's research claims that the share of the world's wealth owned by the richest 1 percent of the world population had increased to nearly 50 percent in 2014, whereas 99 percent shares the other half.
 Oxfam's figures are strongly contested by several economists.

 In November 2016, Byanyima was appointed by United Nations Secretary-General Ban Ki-moon to the High-Level Panel on Access to Medicines, co-chaired by Ruth Dreifuss, former President of Switzerland, and Festus Mogae, former President of Botswana.

-Executive Director of UNAIDS, 2019–present
+Executive Director of UNAIDS since 2019

 Byanyima was appointed as the executive director of UNAIDS in August 2019, by the United Nations Secretary-General, António Guterres, following a comprehensive selection process that involved a search committee constituted by members of the UNAIDS Programme Coordinating Board.
 In her new position she concurrently serves as a United Nations Under-Secretary-General.

-In addition to her role at UNAIDS, Byanyima also serves a two-year term as member of the World Bank Group’s (WBG) Advisory Council on Gender and Development.
+In addition to her role at UNAIDS, Byanyima also serves a two-year term as a member of the World Bank Group’s (WBG) Advisory Council on Gender and Development.
 Since 2022, she has been a member of the Commission for Universal Health convened by Chatham House and co-chaired by Helen Clark and Jakaya Kikwete.

+At the recent 2024 International AIDS Conference in Munich urged Gilead Sciences to allow Lenacapavir to have generic licensing access to the UN-backed Medicines Patent Pool so that whereby cheaper generic versions could be sold under licence in low- and middle-income countries similar to Gilead Sciences existing relationships with the MPP and Indian generic companies access to HIV medicines.